47colborne/dynamini/README.md

 ```

 ## Datatype Handling
 There are a few quirks about how the Dynamo Ruby SDK stores data.
 It stores numeric values as BigDecimal objects, symbols as strings, and doesn't accept ruby Date or Time objects.
-To save you from having to convert your data to the correct type before saving and after retrieval, you can use the :handle helper for automatic type conversion.
-You can also use this to specify default values for your fields.
+To save you from having to convert your data to the correct type before saving and after retrieval, you can use :handle to manage automatic type conversion.
+This is also where you can specify default values for your attributes.
 Here's how it works:

 ```ruby
 class Vehicle < Dynamini::Base